https://bristoworalhistory.org/ohms/viewer.php?cachefile=OHP-0004-02_Abner_Bruce.xml#segment0

 MM: Who'd you steal one of those off of?

-AB: I never stole but one watermelon in my life (laughs) and I got caught in
+AB: I never stole but one watermelon in my life (laughs) and I got caught in that, but Greers.

 BM: Mr. Greer over there, he lived over on the W.O.
 Baker place.